deic-dk/files_picocms/lib/samplesite/content/index.md

 ## Welcome

-Congratulations, you are now using [Pico](http://picocms.org/).
-%meta.description% <!-- replaced by the above Description meta header -->
+Thanks for using [Pico](http://picocms.org/) for Nextcloud.

 ## Creating Content

-Pico is a flat file CMS.
-This means there is no administration backend or database to deal with.
+%meta.description% This means there is no administration backend or database to deal with.
 You simply create `.md` files in a `content` folder and those files become your pages.
 For example, this file is called `index.md` and is shown as the main landing page.